BBC-Data-Unit/Diagnostic_scan_backlog/README.md

 # Methodology

-For England we used two statistical datasets released by NHS England: The monthly Diagnostic Imaging Dataset (DID) and the monthly waiting times and activity dataset (DM01).
+For England we used two statistical datasets released by NHS England: the monthly Diagnostic Imaging Dataset (DID) and the monthly waiting times and activity dataset (DM01).

 We used the DID to compare the overall number of diagnostic scans carried out at hospital trusts over a six month period - April to September, 2020.
 We then compared the totals with the same period in 2019.
 We also collected waiting times figures for the same period of time.